 Dr Shaffa Hameed

-Shaffa teaches qualitative methods on MSc modules including Global Disability and Health, and Skills for Field Research in Eye Care.
+Shaffa teaches qualitative methods on MSc modules including Global Disability and Health; Sexual Health; and Skills for Field Research in Eye Care.
 She also provides qualitative analysis support to MSc and PhD students doing qualitative and mixed methods research.

-- An impact evaluation of the Disability Allowance in the Maldives, which includes a national survey of disability, process evaluation of the programme, and in-depth qualitative research on experience of disability, participation, stigma and quality of life
+- Impact evaluation of the Disability Allowance in the Maldives, which included a national survey of disability, process evaluation of the programme, and in-depth qualitative research on experience of disability, participation, stigma and quality of life

 - National reviews of inclusive policy and employment practices as part of the co-creation phase for the Innovating Pathways for Employment Inclusion (IPEI) project focusing on Kenya and Bangladesh